 Labconco Corporation, or Laboratory Construction Company as it was first named, was founded in 1925 by Ralph Callaway and Phil Goldfisch.
 The company's first product was a Kjeldahl Nitrogen Determination Apparatus which agricultural laboratories used to test the protein content of feeds and grains.
 To our customers, we look forward to bringing you closer to discovery by providing innovative and reliable products to protect your laboratory environment.

-The CentriVap micro IR Vacuum Concentrator has the smallest footprint available so it fits in tight spaces and is ideal for small throughput in molecular biology, proteomics, genomic, genetics, cell biology and drug discovery labs.
+Labconco Corporation presents the CentriVap micro IR Vacuum Concentrator.
+This concentrator has the smallest footprint available so it fits in tight spaces and is ideal for small throughput in molecular biology, proteomics, genomic, genetics, cell biology and drug discovery labs.
 Weighing only 20 pounds, this personal-sized concentrator may be easily transported from lab to lab.

+Everything about the CentriVap micro IR includes many features.
 Its transparent infrared (IR) glass lid directs heat over the samples to speed evaporation and reduce cross contamination from condensation.
-It includes a PTFE-coated aluminum rotor that holds 24 small 1.5ml microcentrifuge tubes, but 4 other rotors for different sized vials are available.
+The Teflon-coated aluminum rotor holds 24 small 1.5ml microcentrifuge tubes, but 4 other rotors for different sized vials are available.
+Microprocessor-controlled programming runs time either continually or in hours and minutes from 0 to 99 hours and 0 to 59 minutes.
 The 300-watt heater functions in IR, IR & Heat, or Heat only with temperature ranges from 35°C (95°F) to 65°C (140°F) in 0.1 degree increments.
-Also included is a PTFE-coated aluminum chamber and a built-in PTFE-coated diaphragm pump with ultimate vacuum of 160 mBar and displacement capacity of 5.5 liters/minute.
+Also included is a Teflon-coated aluminum chamber and a built-in Teflon-coated diaphragm pump with ultimate vacuum of 160 mBar and displacement capacity of 5.5 liters/minute.
 There is a built-in 75ml glass trap, an analog vacuum gauge, and a CentriZap micro IR strobe light to view samples while the rotor is spinning.